Car insurance is a necessity. No one enjoys spending money that they can only recoup when something bad happens.

 average annual premium ($)

-Since those on a low income are more likely to claim, the insurance company will assume that you are too.
+Since a person on a low income is more likely to claim, the insurance company will assume that you are too.

 Education level, while not a perfect indicator, correlates with both income level as well as insurance premiums.
 As your education level goes up, you’re more likely to have a higher income, and, your insurance premium is likely to go down.